merbanan/rtl_433/BUILDING.md

 librtlsdr needs to be built (at least for the latest version, some binaries of older versions seem to be floating around)

 You will also need rtlsdr files, (http://sdr.osmocom.org/trac/wiki/rtl-sdr) or (https://github.com/ms-jdow/rtlsdr-Cplusplus-VS2010) to be installed.
 If you use ms-jdow then at this time comment out the function at line 53, "//RTLSDR_API int rtlsdr_get_device_usb_cstrings( uint32_t index" if it is still there in the version you download.

-Compile the rtlsdr++ project and place .lib files from its output directories, x86 and x64 into a directory structure that looks like this: rtlsdr_libs
+Place rtl-sdr.h and rtl-sdr_exports.h into a folder "rtlsdr" in the includes folder.
+Then compile the rtlsdr++ project and place .lib files from its output directories, x86 and x64 into a directory structure that looks like this: rtlsdr_libs
     x64
         debug